laurauguc/laurauguc/README.md

 ## 🔍 What I'm Working On

 **🌟 [GradeMate](https://github.com/laurauguc/grading_assistant)**
 An AI-powered app designed to assist teachers with grading by providing insightful recommendations.
-I’m developing a **freemium model** that offers a free basic tier for individual educators and a premium version for schools, complete with enhanced features and integrations.
+I built the backend using Django and integrated it with the React frontend, buit by my friend Ksenia.
+We are developing a **freemium model** that offers a free basic tier for individual educators and a premium version for schools, complete with enhanced features and integrations.

 **🤖 [GradeMate with Llama](https://github.com/laurauguc/llama_grading)**
 This project extends GradeMate, focusing on improving grading accuracy through model fine-tuning.
 I’m leading efforts to **fine-tune open-source LLMs** for tasks like scoring, providing justifications, and generating feedback.
 My work involves implementing fine-tuning and refining orchestration and evaluation processes to ensure reliable, high-quality outputs.